 Less Guilt, Not Guiltless

-If you’re looking for a free ticket to spend whatever you want whenever you want, you’re never going to get it without a healthy dose of fooling yourself.
+If you’re looking for a free ticket to spend whatever you want whenever you want, you’ll never get it without a healthy dose of fooling yourself.
 The key is to put yourself in a situation where spending on things you want doesn’t trip up the rest of your financial plan.

 A healthy amount of guilt is not a bad thing if it motivates you to be more fiscally responsible.